nguyenali/Weather-Dashboard/README.md

 put in screenshot when done

 ## Purpose
-A website that shows weather outlooks in multiple cities
+A website that shows weather outlooks in multiple cities.

 ## Built With
-* HTML
-* CSS
+*JS
+*CSS
+*HTML

 ## Website